 - Ensure that the “guest” and “mobile” users in PaperCut has been marked as unauthenticated.
 Note - if you are running Presto version 1.5 or above, you will also need to create a “system” user in PaperCut and mark that as unauthenticated

-- Install the PaperCut iOS app to each iOS device
+- Install the PaperCut mobile web client (web clip) to each iOS device